PRO100BYTE/ProjectArcade/README.md

 ProjectArcade is a software for 64-bit versions of Windows designed for retro-gaming and running various emulators of gaming systems.

-ProjectArcade is a free open source project based on the Open-Source EmulationStation and RetroBat project.
+ProjectArcade is a free open source project based on the Open-Source [EmulationStation](https://github.com/fabricecaruso/batocera-emulationstation), [emulatorLauncher](https://github.com/fabricecaruso/batocera-ports) and [RetroBat](https://github.com/kaylh/Retrobat) projects.
 The software was developed by enthusiasts for non-commercial use, namely a fun pastime.
 All code and configs written by #TheDayG0ne is distributed under the MIT license, and the source code written by RetroBat Team is distributed under the LGPL v3 and CC BY-NC-SA 4.0 license.

 With it you will be able to quickly run games from many compatible ROM collections.
 This saves hours of configuration and installation time, leaving you free to play your favourite retro games.

-ProjectArcade thanks to RetroBat developments automatically downloads and installs all the relevant software needed to have the best retro gaming experience on your Windows PC.
+ProjectArcade automatically downloads and installs all the relevant software needed to have the best retro gaming experience on your Windows PC.

 ProjectArcade can also run in Portable Mode.
 This means you can play games from an external hard drive or from any removable storage device, as long as the computer meets the minimum requirements.